hashicorp/actions-go-build/README.md

 In order to add other files like licenses etc to the zip file, you need to write them into `$TARGET_DIR` in your build instructions.

+#### Ensuring Reproducibility

+If you are aiming to create a reproducible build, you need to at a minimum ensure that your build is independent from the _time_ it is run, and from the _path_ that the module is at on the filesystem.

+##### Build Time

+Embedding the actual 'build time' into your binary will ensure that it isn't reproducible, because this time will be different for each build.
+Instead, you can use the `PRODUCT_REVISION_TIME` which is the time of the latest commit, which will be the same for each build of that commit.

+##### Build Path

+By default `go build` embeds the absolute path to the source files inside the binaries for use in stack traces and debugging.
+However, this reduces reproducibility because that path is likely to be different for different builds.

+Use the `-trimpath` flag to remove the portion of the path that is dependent on the absolute module path to aid with reproducibility.

+##### VCS information

+Go 1.18+ embeds information about the current checkout directory of your code, including modified and new files.
+In some cases this interferes with reproducibility.
+You can turn this off using the `-buildvcs=false` flag.

 #### Example Build Instructions

+The examples below all illustrate valid build instructions using `go build` flags that give the build some chance at being reproducible.

+---

 Simplest Go 1.17 invocation.
 (Uses `-trimpath` to aid with reproducibility.)